 For a stunning hike through peaceful forested land and around a glistening pond, head to Nickerson State Park in Brewster.
 Here, you’ll find the Cliff Pond Trail, a 3.2-mile loop circumnavigating Cliff Pond.
 Circling the pond, you can walk along the sand or along a packed dirt trail.
-The pond has some areas with sandy beaches, so be sure to pack a bathing suit, as you may just be tempted to jump in part way through your hike!
+The pond has some areas with sandy beaches, so be sure to pack a bathing suit, as you may just be tempted to jump in part way through this Cape Cod hike!

 If you camp in the park, the trail connects with two of the camping areas.
 If you’re looking for more once you’ve completed the loop, you won’t have to go very far, as Nickerson State Park has miles of trails for hiking, biking, and horseback riding.